shu26/Drawing/README.md

 This converts the original code of Swift2.2 into the code of Swift5 and Xcode10.3.

 ## Description
 You can draw pictures, change colors and pens, redo and undo, and save the picture.
+You can zoom in and zoom out the canvas, as well.

 However, I had a mistake about the connection of the UI parts, so it does not work well about the change of pens.
-If you set any buttions on the view (not on the scrollView), everything may be ok.
+If you set any buttions on the view (not on the scrollView), everything will be ok.

 ## Usage
 Clone this repo, using `git clone`, then you can use the main function of the Drawing App.